 Transition metal means it is somewhere between straightforward toxic heavy metals like lead and mercury and essential nutritional minerals like iron and copper.

-So, to opt for safe use of colloidal silver in your dog, you need to be extra mindful – stick to the recommended dosage and limit the treatment length (no more than two weeks).
+So, to opt for the safe use of colloidal silver in your dog, you need to be extra mindful – stick to the recommended dosage and limit the treatment length (no more than two weeks).

 Benefits and Uses of Colloidal Silver for Dogs